peterhinch/micropython-async/v3/docs/TUTORIAL.md

 `N`ms, assuming that the mechanism for detecting the event adds no latency of its own.

-In practice `N` is likely to be on the order of many ms. On fast hardware there will be a negligible performance difference between polling the hardware and polling a flag set by an ISR.
+In practice, `N` is likely to be on the order of many ms. On fast hardware there will be a negligible performance difference between polling the hardware and polling a flag set by an ISR.
 On hardware such as ESP8266 and ESP32 the ISR approach will probably be slower owing to the long and variable interrupt